Oasis-Company/AMAR-Engine/docs/overview_en.md

 ---

-The AMAR Engine system is changing the way we interact with the digital world, from static visual presentation to dynamic physical interaction, from passive observation to
+The AMAR Engine system is changing the way we interact with the digital world, from static visual presentation to dynamic physical interaction, from passive observation to active participation.
+Join us to build the digital reality of the future!